alextremp/versiona/README.md

 * repoOrg: Your username or organization
 * repoName: The repository name
 * host: The Github's host (for enterprise usage, if not, it defaults to 'github.com')
-* publish: boolean. _false_ means that it will not publish to NPM (but will commit).
-Use it if versiona is used as intermediate step of your publishing workflow.
-Defaults to _true_.
+* publish: string.
+Alternative publish command before committing (defaults to 'npm publish').
+Use it only if no NPM publication has to be done, or there are manual steps to do.
+Set to _false_ to deactivate publication.
 * test: boolean. _true_ means that it's only to test the configuration, so no package will be published, and no commit will be done to github. (it defaults to _false_).

 **Example** simple usage from [a project using versiona](https://github.com/alextremp/brusc):